 Taking on a winding road is one of the best parts of being a biker.
 You become one with your ride as you crank back the throttle and navigate the twists and turns.
-Grab your gear, fuel up your bike and get ready to head out on a great road trip.
-Anyone can hop behind the wheel of a car and drive around looking at scenery.
+Grab your gear, fuel up your bike, and get ready to head out on a great road trip.
+Anyone can hop behind the wheel of a car and drive around looking at the scenery.
 Only a biker can understand the magic of leaning into the curves while the wind rushes over you.

 Take a Legendary Ride or Cruise Off the Beaten Path

-The almost mystical sensation of riding intensifies when you take on a stretch of winding road.
+The almost mystical sensation of riding intensifies when you take on a stretch of a winding road.
 One such road passes along the Great Smokey Mountain National Park, and it’s called Tail of the Dragon.
 Another option runs through north central Ohio’s Mohican State Park and Ohio’s Amish Country.
 These are both great trips for bikers, because riding the Dragon’s Tail gives an advanced rider some prime bragging rights, and the trip through Ohio lets bikers of any skill level enjoy the fun of riding through lots of twists and turns.

 Stunning Views at the Legendary Tail of the Dragon

 First up is the legendary Tail of the Dragon, which boasts a total of 318 curves in an 11 mile stretch of road.
 It follows the southwest border of the Great Smokey Mountain National Park, and the scenery is as stunning as the curves.
 It’s easy to navigate the pull-offs on a motorcycle, so take advantage of that.
-Take your camera and make a stop at the Calderwood Dam Overlook to take in the natural beauty and snap some keepsake photos.
+Take your camera and make a stop at the Calderwood Dam Overlook to take in natural beauty and snap some keepsake photos.

 Sharing the Dragon’s Tail Stretch of Road